GMOD/tabix-js/README.md

   tbiFilehandle: new RemoteFile('http://yourhost/file.vcf.gz.tbi') // can also be csiFilehandle })

+// for node.js you have to manually supply a fetch function e.g. node-fetch to RemoteFile const fetch = require('node-fetch') const remoteTbiIndexedForNodeJs = new TabixIndexedFile({
+  filehandle: new RemoteFile('http://yourhost/file.vcf.gz', {fetch}),
+  tbiFilehandle: new RemoteFile('http://yourhost/file.vcf.gz.tbi', {fetch}) // can also be csiFilehandle })

 // iterate over lines in the specified region const lines = [] await tbiIndexed.getLines('ctgA',200,300, (line, fileOffset) => lines.push(line))